 For those who strictly need assistance with their daily living activities, and do not require a nursing home level of care, the Personal Care Services (PCS) program via the state’s Medicaid plan is an option.
 This program provides assistance with bathing, grooming, toiletry, light housecleaning, shopping for essentials, and medication monitoring.
 With this program, there is an option for consumer direction, also known as self-direction.

 All three programs are administered by the Alaska Department of Human and Social Services’ Division of Senior and Disability Services.
-As mentioned previously, these programs are Medicaid programs.
 In Alaska, Medicaid is also referred to as Denali Care.

-To be eligible for the Adults with Physical and Developmental Disabilities Waiver, a variety of requirements must be met, some personal, some medical, and others financial.
+To be eligible for the Adults with Physical and Developmental Disabilities Waiver, a variety of requirements (personal, medical, and financial) must be met.

 Personal - Individuals must be at least 21 years of age and a full-time resident of Alaska.
 This Waiver is not intended for children.

 Financial - There are income and asset requirements that determine eligibility for this waiver.
-A single applicant must have a monthly income that is at or under 300% of the SSI Federal Benefit Rate.
-For the calendar year 2020, this equals $2,349 / month or $28,188 / year.
+A single applicant must have a monthly income no greater than 300% of the SSI Federal Benefit Rate.
+For the calendar year 2021, this equals $2,382 / month or $28,584 / year.
 This income limit holds true for a married applicant with a non-applicant spouse.
 To be clear, only the applicant spouse’s income is counted; the income of the non-applicant spouse is disregarded and is not calculated towards the applicant spouse’s income eligibility.
-In cases of a married couple with both spouses as applicants for waiver services, the income limit is $4,698 / month or $56,376 / year.
+That said, there is a minimum monthly maintenance needs allowance that allows an applicant spouse to transfer up to $3,259.50 / month in income to the non-applicant spouse to prevent spousal impoverishment.
+In cases of a married couple with both spouses as applicants for waiver services, the income limit is $4,764/ month or $57,168 / year.

 The asset limit for a single applicant is $2,000, which includes liquid assets, such as cash, bank accounts, and stocks and bonds.
-For a married couple with one spouse applying for benefits, the applicant spouse is limited to $2,000 in assets, but the non-applicant spouse is entitled to up to $128,640 of the couple’s joint assets.
+For a married couple with one spouse applying for benefits, the applicant spouse is limited to $2,000 in assets, but the non-applicant spouse is entitled to up to $130,380 of the couple’s joint assets.
 This is called the Community Spouse Resource Allowance.
-For married couples (again with both spouses applying for services), the asset limit is $3,000.
-The primary home of an individual is considered an exempt (non-countable) asset, provided the individual, or their spouse lives in the home, and their home equity is valued no greater than $595,000.
-To be clear, the home can have a higher value, but the portion owned by the applicant (which excludes outstanding mortgage debt) cannot exceed $595,000.
+For married couples (both spouses applying for services), the asset limit is $3,000.
+The primary home is considered an exempt (non-countable) asset, provided the applicant or their spouse lives in the home.
+If a non-applicant spouse does not live in the home, the applicant’s home equity interest must be under $603,000.
+To be clear, the home can have a higher value, but the portion owned by the applicant (which excludes outstanding mortgage debt) cannot exceed $603,000.
 Other assets that are considered exempt are burial plots, a vehicle, personal effects, such as an engagement and wedding ring, and household items.